 The HAP contract represents a written agreement between the Authority and the owner of the dwelling unit occupied by an assisted family.
 The Authority will use its best efforts to execute the HAP contact before the beginning of the lease term.
 The HAP contract must be executed no later than 60 calendar days from the beginning of the lease term.
 If the HAP contact is executed during the period of 60 calendar days from the beginning of the lease term, the Authority will make Housing Assistance Payments after the execution of the HAP contact to cover the portion of the lease term before the HAP was executed (maximum of 60 days).
-The term of the HAP contract begins on the first day of the term of the lease refer to the above section on HAP Contracts for information.
+The term of the HAP contract begins on the first day of the term of the lease and end on the last day of the term of the lease.
+The HAP contract terminated if the lease terminates.
+Please refer to the above section on HAP Contracts for information.
 A sample HAP Contact is also available in the Owner's Manual.